 Understand Employee Engagement and Retention Warning Signs

 Low engagement isn’t just an issue for low performers or those who are a poor fit with company culture.
 Top performers—the ones you want to retain the most—can be at risk of leaving when they aren’t engaged or challenged in their current role.

 Research shows that managers don’t always know when their people are unengaged and considering leaving.
 A Robert Half study found that more than 4 in 10 workers were considering leaving their current job within the next year and managers didn’t understand why.
 While employees cited salary and benefits as key reasons for leaving, managers thought it was a lack of growth opportunities.

-Before you take steps to improve retention, you need to be aware of the possible warning signs of poor engagement.
+Before you take steps to improve retention, you need to be aware of the possible warning signs of poor engagement or job satisfaction.
 To see where there may be problems looming, look for the following cues in your workplace:

 - Employees routinely complain or have a negative attitude